Members (Tokyo Metropolitan Institute of Gerontology):

 This project (JAHEAD: Japanese Aging and Health Dynamics) started as a collaboration between the Tokyo Metropolitan Institute of Gerontology and the University of Michigan in the late 1980s, and has been continued for over 30 years through the participation of researchers at the University of Tokyo and other institutions.
 The history of this long-term longitudinal study and a list of publications are available on the JAHEAD website.

 The first wave of the survey was conducted in 1987 with older Japanese aged 60 and over who were randomly selected nationwide.
 Thereafter, they were followed up every 3-4 years until Wave 7 in 2006 with the addition of new participants, and Wave 8 was conducted in 2012.
 In Wave 8, we began to follow up a new panel (aged 60 and over) including baby boomers who were born after World War II (dankai-no sedai), in addition to the older panel.
-We conducted Wave 9 in 2017 and plan to conduct Wave 10 in 2020 or 2021.
+We conducted Wave 9 in 2017 and plan to conduct Wave 10 in 2021.

 JAHEAD survey data have the following characteristics: 1) nationwide representative sample of Japanese older adults, 2) rich information on various aspects of health and life in older age gained through face-to-face interviews (e.g., physical and mental health, family, friends and neighbors, employment, social participation, health behavior, use of medical/care services, financial status, etc.), 3) long-term longitudinal data with multiple waves, 4) sampling design that allows us to focus on the older-old (i.e., a large-scale sample aged 70 years and over was added in 1999), and 5) permits the comparison of multiple birth cohorts.
 With regard to 2), we collected objective physical performance data in Waves 8 and 9 in addition to the usual self-reported health status.